JVFCN/Guess-the-song-game/READMEE.md

 Answer:First, create a new folder on your computer, name it as you like, then enter the song guessing game Select *Start Guessing*-*Select Song List*, then a **File Selection Box** will pop up, find the folder where you put the song and click **OK** on it

-## The .
-There is no .mp3 file in the /MusicList folder or there is no . /MusicList directory, please check how to do?
+## Appearances *There is no .mp3 file in the /MusicList folder or there is no . /MusicList directory, please check* how to do?
 Answer:First of all, find the directory where you installed the song-guessing game, create a new folder called MusicList, and put the .MP3 music in it.

 # !
 Note!